MicrosoftDocs/customer-voice/cv-docs/admin-settings.md

 ### Collect names

 This setting is available under the **Security** tab.
 Use this setting to capture the names of survey respondents.
 By default, **Collect names** is selected.
 Clear this check box if you want survey responses within your organization to remain anonymous.
 However, you can enable or disable this setting within individual surveys also.
-More information: [Select who can respond to a survey](distribution-settings.md#participants)
+More information: [Participants](distribution-settings.md#participants)

 ### See also